-Customers often ask how they can know if a message has been read by a specific recipient.
-Typically, this is done by requesting a “Read Receipt” when sending the message; however, read receipts are not reliable.
-Spammers use techniques such as HTML “web bug” tracking to see if you have read an email message and thus if your email address is valid and ripe for more spamming; this is also not reliable.
+Customers often ask how they can know if a specific recipient has read a message.
+Typically, this is done by requesting a “Read Receipt” when sending the message.
+However, read receipts are unreliable.
+Spammers use techniques such as HTML “web bug” tracking to see if you have read an email message and thus if your email address is valid and ripe for more spamming; this is also unreliable.
 LuxSci’s SecureLine Escrow service includes a 100% reliable Read Receipt function that can be used when it is essential to know if someone has read a message.
 It also allows for message retraction (removing further access to an email message).

-This article goes over these various methods of determining if a message has been read, shows how each works, and discusses the pros and cons of each.
+This article explains how to determine if a message is read, shows how each method works and discusses the pros and cons.

-Read Receipts are requests that are attached to an email message by the sender.
-Most email programs, like Outlook, Thunderbird, and LuxSci WebMail, allow Read Receipts to be added to email messages, and allow senders to choose if they are sent “never”, “on demand”, or “always”.
+Read Receipts are requests attached to an email message by the sender.
+Most email programs, like Outlook, Thunderbird, and LuxSci WebMail, allow Read Receipts to be added to email messages and allow senders to choose if recepts are sent “never,” “on-demand,” or “always.”

-Receipt: When the recipient of the message first opens the message, the recipient’s email program may see this header and send a special “Delivery Notification” email message back to the address email@example.com.
-Then firstname.lastname@example.org gets this notification, s/he knows that the message has been read.
+Receipt: When the recipient first opens the message, the recipient’s email program may see this header and send a special “Delivery Notification” email back to the address firstname.lastname@example.org.
+When email@example.com gets this notification, they know the message has been read.